-- 7. Adding er-shui-er-zhu-er-mao-yi-cai (二水二鑄二鉚一彩) to the traditional san-diao-er-su-yi-shui-yi-cai (三雕二塑一水一彩), the modern architectural decorative craftsmanship of southern China include stone carving, brick carving, wood carving, plastered sculpture, pottery sculpture, glazing, fair-faced and polished green brick with silky joint, terrazzo, shanghai plaster, cast copper, cast iron, copper rivet, iron rivet, painting and stained glass.
-Except brick carving, fair-faced and polished green brick with silky joint, cast copper and cast iron, all the other types of traditional craftsmanship can be found in the complex. - 8.
+- 7. Adding er-shui-er-zhu-er-mao-yi-cai (二水二鑄二鉚一彩) to the traditional san-diao-er-su-yi-shui-yi-cai (三雕二塑一水一彩), the modern architectural decorative craftsmanship of southern China include stone carving, brick carving, wood carving, plastered sculpture, pottery sculpture (i.e. glaze pottery after glazing), exposed and polished green brick with silky joint, terrazzo, shanghai plaster, cast copper, cast iron, copper rivet, iron rivet, painting and stained glass.
+Except brick carving, exposed and polished green brick with silky joint, cast copper and cast iron, all the other types of traditional craftsmanship can be found in the complex. - 8.
 The main chamber and the two wings of the main building have hip and gable roofs, considered to be roof features of big houses in traditional Chinese architecture.
-As the roof surface is large and slanting, torrential rain can crush the ground with water splashing to the walls and verandas causing undesirable impact.
-In the early period of republican China, intercepting drains were set on the roof above the walls to carry water to the surface and hidden drains at wall corners, greatly reducing the volume of rain water on the ground.
-Concealed down pipes are used in this complex, which means that pipes are not seen on the walls, but when blockage occurred it would have been difficult to clear.
-The house also has a good concealed outdoor drainage system which is still functioning. - 9.
+As the roof surface is large and slanting, torrential rain can crush the ground with water splashing to the walls and verandahs, causing undesirable impact.
+In the early period of republican China, intercepting drains were set on the roof above the walls to carry water to the exposed and concealed drains at wall corners, greatly reducing the volume of rain water on the ground.
+Concealed down pipes are used in this complex, which has the advantage that pipes are not seen on the walls, but has the disadvantage that when blockage occurred it would have been difficult to clear.
+The house also has a good buried outdoor drainage system which is still functioning. - 9.
 Since the Mid-Levels used to be the residential area of rich people in Hong Kong, the security design was one of the strictest of its kind.
 There was a secret compartment on the second floor of the east wing of the main building.
-Enclosed by four walls, the compartment has an en entrance on the eastern wall where a secure safe door is installed.
+Enclosed by four walls, the compartment has an entrance on the eastern wall where a secure safe door is installed.
 There is an ante-room at the entrance where tiny holes are opened at the eastern and western wall eaves for ventilation.
 Known also as "the safe room", this secret compartment is heavily secured.